For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 It's already a low-cost dish, but you might even find you've got some of the ingredients in your fridge and cupboard already, like salt and pepper, pasta, eggs, mayonnaise and oil, making it even cheaper to make.

-These recipes are part of our student meal plan, which could save you up to £200/year.
+Some of these recipes are part of our student meal plan, which could save you up to £200/year.

 Chicken, spinach and sundried tomato pasta